castles/OSCWebMixer/README.md

 # OSCWebMixer
 A server that allows web clients to control their own mix for a DiGiCo sound desk.
-This has been tested with A SD9 console running 760 Firmware (last version before stealth core 2).
+This has been tested with A SD9 console running 760 Firmware (last version before Stealth Core 2).

 ![Example Server](terminal.jpg)
 <div align="center">